connexcs/docs/getting-started.md

  ![alt text][ingress-3]

-For details information about ingress routing click on [Ingress Routing]
+For detailed information about ingress routing click on [Ingress Routing]

 ## Email Verification